obsiwitch/obsiwitch/public/posts/04_scrape.md

     })
 ```

-The `@match` metadata key tells on which pages the script should be executed.
+The `@match` metadata key describes which pages the script should be executed on.
 The script will only execute on webtoon comic pages and only if the `#monkey` anchor is added at the end of the URL.
 By adding the anchor rule, we can control when we want to start the download without interfering with normal web browsing.

 Once all the image fetches have been resolved, we retrieve the next page URL, append the `#monkey` anchor to it and redirect the browser to it.
 The userscript then executes again on the new page because it also matches the `@match` rule of the script.